Williams-Goss scores 33, No. 1 Gonzaga beats BYU 85-75

 Gonzaga: All eyes were on the Bulldogs to see how they would respond to being ranked No. 1 for the second time in program history.
 Gonzaga stormed out the gate and looked every bit the part of the top team in the nation, especially on the road in a hostile environment against a conference rival.

 BYU: The Cougars were short-handed and overwhelmed.
-Defense has been an issue all season long and it continued Thursday.
+Defense has been an issue all season and it continued Thursday.
 BYU entered the game ranked No. 190 in the nation in scoring defense (72.7).

 POLL IMPLICATIONS